laur1s/laur1s.github.io/content/posts/rds-multi-az-vs-read-replica.md

 {{< figure src="/images/rds/7.jpg" title="Observing replica lag for a reader instance" >}}

 The Replica lag is zero so we can continue to promote the replica instance.

-After the modification is complete we can see that AWS didn’t change the previous primary node to be read replica.
-Instead promoting read replica actually completely disables  replication between these two instances and they are now two independent databases:
+After the modification is complete we can see that AWS didn’t demote the previous primary node to a read replica.
+Instead it completely disabled the replication between these two instances and they are now two independent databases:

 {{< figure src="/images/rds/8.jpg" title="RDS console after promoting the read replica" >}}
-It’s important to note that it’s not possible to demote the instance back to read replica.
-If I wanted another read replica I’d have to select one of the two databases that I have and create a new read replica.
+Therefore, If I wanted another read replica I’d have to select either `replica` or `wordpress` database to be a new primary and create a new read replica.

 ## Conclusion

 We can see that bot  Multi-AZ and Read replica  can be used to ensure resilience for RDS.
-Because Multi-AZ provides automatic failover and synchronous replication it’s best to use Multi-AZ to ensure availability of your database and Read replicas to offset reads from a primary database as well as have a disaster recovery setup.
+Because Multi-AZ provides automatic failover and synchronous replication it’s best to use Multi-AZ to ensure availability of your database.
+Read replicas can be used to offset reads from a primary database as well as a disaster recovery setup.
 Everything is also summarized in the table bellow:

 |    | Multi-AZ | Read-replica    |
 | ----------- | ----------- | ------------- |